-- Blood clots in your legs or lungs (venous thromboembolism)
+- Blood clots in the legs or lungs (venous thromboembolism)

 - Stroke or heart attack

-- Narrowing of the veins that carry blood between your lungs and heart (pulmonary vein stenosis)
+- Narrowing of the veins that carry blood between the lungs and heart (pulmonary vein stenosis)

-- Damage to your kidneys from dye used during the procedure
+- Damage to the kidneys from contrast used during the procedure

 - Death in rare cases

-Discuss the risks and benefits of cardiac ablation with your doctor to understand if this procedure is right for you.
+Discuss the risks and benefits of cardiac ablation with your health care provider to understand if this procedure is right for you.

 How you prepare

 You'll need to stop eating and drinking the night before your procedure.
-Your doctor or nurse will tell you how or if you should continue any medications before a cardiac ablation.
+Your care provider will tell you how or if you should continue any medications before a cardiac ablation.

 What you can expect